 Twitter users would even take to Twitter to solicit the brand’s roasts because they wanted the pure unadulterated fun of getting roasted by Wendy’s.

-Wendy’s is a great example of how to leverage Twitter if humor, people skills, and a consistent brand presence are what you can bring to the table in your social media campaigns.
-Wendy’s strategy has led to a current Twitter following of 3.8 million users.
+If humor, people skills, and a consistent brand presence are what you can bring to the table in your social media campaigns, take a page from their book.

 2. IHOP “changes its name” to IHOb

 When the International House of Pancakes (IHOP) wanted people to know they had burgers on the menu too, they went about their social media strategy a little differently.
-They resorted to “changing their name” to IHOb, a move that split their fans into two camps of people who were in support of the name change and the rest who weren’t.
+IHOP temporarily “changed” their name to IHOb, and the internet collectively lost its mind trying to figure out what the ‘b’ stood for.

 OREO’s “Dunk in the dark” tweet is a thrilling example of clever and spontaneous marketing that was able to capture attention, and elevate brand awareness, all in one breath.
 During the Super Bowl in 2013, the Superdome in New Orleans experienced a power outage that left fans literally in the dark.
 Meanwhile, in the OREO marketing camp, the team saw a golden opportunity and almost immediately released this tweet: